consistent-milk12/docs-md/generated_docs/syn/parse/index.md

 - `fn parse2(self, tokens: TokenStream) -> Result<<Self as >::Output>`

   Parse a proc-macro2 token stream into the chosen syntax tree node.

+  This function enforces that the input is fully parsed.
+If there are any unparsed tokens at the end of the stream, an error is returned.

 #### Provided Methods

 - `fn parse(self, tokens: proc_macro::TokenStream) -> Result<<Self as >::Output>`

   Parse tokens of source code into the chosen syntax tree node.

+  This function enforces that the input is fully parsed.
+If there are any unparsed tokens at the end of the stream, an error is returned.

 - `fn parse_str(self, s: &str) -> Result<<Self as >::Output>`

   Parse a string of Rust code into the chosen syntax tree node.

+  This function enforces that the input is fully parsed.
+If there are any unparsed tokens at the end of the string, an error is returned.

+  # Hygiene

+  Every span in the resulting syntax tree will be set to resolve at the macro call site.

 #### Implementors